royertiago/porrinha/tutorial.md

 that he had put in its `ai.conf`.
-That's not coincidence: that string is used to uniquely identify the artificial intelligence on the command-line and have nothing to do with the method Player::name().
+That's not coincidence: that string is used to uniquely identify the artificial intelligence on the command-line and have nothing to do with the method core::name().

 When executing `git status` on the submodule,
 Ricardo notices that there are six new files;